WaelHamze/xrm-ci-framework/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 ## Task Catalog

-Below is a list of tasks that is included with the xRM CI Framework
+Below is a list of tasks that are included with this extension.

 | Task | Description |
 | --- | --- |